paultgriffiths/python-cloud-model/README.md

 A physically based **cloud parcel model** implemented in Python to investigate aerosol activation, vapour competition, and mixed-phase cloud microphysics.

 The model is designed as a **transparent research framework** to explore how aerosol populations, liquid droplets, and ice crystals interact during the ascent of an air parcel.

 ---

+## 🧠 Key Insight

+This model demonstrates that ice-dominated vapour depletion (R ≥ 1) emerges only when ice-nucleating particle concentration exceeds a critical threshold.

+This provides a physically interpretable explanation of the Bergeron–Findeisen transition.

+---